the name suggests, this series is about the design and building of a

 devoted to cars.
 It’s in here because with the exception of the motive power,

-many of the decisions were the same as taken when building a one-off car -
+much of the decisions were the same as taken when building a one-off car -

 perhaps a kit car or one designed for the track.

 example, the design of the suspension; the decision to use either a monocoque or

 stressed tubular space-frame; the weight distribution; brakes; stiffness (in

 bending, torsion and roll); measuring and eliminating bump-steer; spring and

 damper rates; and so on.
 I’ve drawn primarily on automotive technology in design

 of the machine – in fact it’s been much more about ‘cars’ than ‘bicycles’.

 if you want stuff on the fundamentals of vehicle design and construction, read

 on.
 Yep, even if this machine is powered by pedals...